dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Don’t counter your instincts with your intelligence”

++ Habit is something that doesn’t require willpower.

 + Anxiety is just conspiracy theories about yourself. - @trashythisis

++ “Questions are places in your mind where answers fit.
+If you haven’t asked the question, the answer has nowhere to go.
+It hits your mind and bounces right off.
+You have to ask the question — you have to want to know — in order to open up the space for the answer to fit.”
+Robin Hanson, The Elephant in the Brain: Hidden Motives in Everyday Life

 + “Nothing is more expensive than being unhappy” – @tomfgoodwin